36th Operations Group: United States Air Forces in Europe

-In August 1953, the North American F-86F "Sabre" was introduced to the group, replacing the F-84s.
-On 31 March 1954, The 1st Pilotless Bomber Squadron, equipped with the B-61A Matador, was assigned to the 36th Fighter Bomber Group, Bitburg Air Base, Germany, making it the first operational U.S. missile unit.
-The 1st PBS eventually was renamed to Tactical Missile Squadron (TMS), and in 1958 was renumbered to the 71st TMS and the unit was assigned to the 701st TMW at Hahn, although stationed at Bitburg Air Base.
+In August 1953, the North American F-86F Sabre was introduced to the group, replacing the F-84s.
+On 31 March 1954, The 1st Pilotless Bomber Squadron, equipped with the BMartin B-61A Matador, was assigned to the group, making it the first operational U.S. missile unit.
+The 1st was renamed to the 1st Tactical Missile Squadron, and in 1958 was replaced by the 71st Tactical Missile Squadron and assigned to the 701st Tactica Missile Wing at Hahn Air Base, although it remained at Bitburg Air Base.

-In August 1954, the Group was redesignated as the 36th Fighter-Day Group.
+In August 1954, the group was redesignated the 36th Fighter-Day Group.
 In 1956, the group received the North American F-100 "Super Sabre," marking the first time a wing in USAFE flew supersonic jets.
-Group inactivated on 8 December 1957 when parent wing adopted Tri-Deputate organization and assigned operational squadrons directly to the wing.
+The group was inactivated on 8 December 1957 when parent wing adopted dual deputate organization and assigned operational squadrons directly to the wing.

-In 1977 the 36th Tactical Fighter Wing was the first wing in Europe to fly the new F-15A and F-15B Eagle air superiority fighters, replacing the F-4E Phantoms of the 525 TFS, the 22 TFS and the 53 TFS.

 On 1 October 1991 the wing was redesignated as the 36th Fighter Wing when the objective wing concept was implemented.
-The 36th Operations Group was also activated to control the operational flying squadrons of the Wing.
+The group was redesignated the 36th Operations Group and activated to control the operational flying squadrons of the Wing.

 Bitburg Air Base was one of the bases affected by the 1993 Base Realignment and Closure Commission (or BRAC) decisions that saw the drawdown of many military facilities in a series of post-Cold War force reductions.
 In July 1993, HQ USAFE announced the closure of Bitburg Air Base and the pending inactivation of the 36th Fighter Wing.
 On 1 October 1994 the 36th Fighter Wing was inactivated along with all subordinate units.

 Pacific Air Forces

-The 36th Wing was reactivated without personnel or equipment at Andersen AFB, Guam the same day as the 36th Air Base Wing, a non-flying organization taking over as the host unit.
+The 36th Wing was reactivated without personnel or equipment at Andersen Air Force Base, Guam the same day as the 36th Air Base Wing, a non-flying organization taking over as the host unit.
 The former host unit, the 633d Air Base Wing, was inactivated in keeping with the Air Force Chief of Staff's policy of keeping the most highly decorated and longest serving Air Force units on active duty.

 With no aircraft permanently assigned, the 36th Operations Group was not activated, but instead converted to provisional status as the 36th Expeditionary Operations Group.
-The 36 EOG was under the control of HQ, Pacific Air Forces with a mission to support deployed aircraft to PACAF.
+The 36 was under the control of HQ, Pacific Air Forces with a mission to support deployed aircraft to PACAF.
 It could, and was activated and inactivated as needed by the demands of the mission.

-The 36th Operations Group was re-established as a permanent unit on 14 February 2007, replacing the temporary structure of the provisional Expeditionary Group for deployed Air Force units assigned to Andersen AFB.
+The 36th Operations Group was re-established as a permanent unit on 14 February 2007, replacing the temporary structure of the provisional expeditionary group for deployed Air Force units assigned to Andersen AFB.